 More than 1,000 motorcycle passengers have been killed or injured in motorcycle accidents in the state of Florida over the past few years.
-What are the rights of a motorcycle passenger who has been injured in a Lakeland motorcycle accident?
+What are the rights of a motorcycle passenger who has been injured in a Florida motorcycle accident?

 Types of Motorcycle Accidents